 North Shore Country Club (NY) - 2nd - 311 yards - par 4

 At Seth Raynor's North Shore C.C. long hitters will salivate at the drivable 2nd.
 This rendition of the Alps has a semi-blind pin and forces a decision from the tee, go for it or play it safe.
 The bunkering and mounding that obstructs players is 220 yards from the tee.
 To carry the mounding requires a 245 yard shot which will run down hill towards the green.

 Old Macdonald - 16th - 455 yards - par 4

-At Doak’s Bandon Dunes tribute to C.B.
+At Tom Doak and Jim Urbina's Bandon Dunes tribute to C.B.
 Macdonald, Old Macdonald, the 16th mirrors National Golf Links of America’s Alps hole much more than Prestwick’s.
-One difference you’ll notice with Doak’s rendition of the Alps is that he left space down the left hand side for a player to run the ball up to the green.
+One difference you’ll notice with Doak and Urbina's rendition of the Alps is that they left space down the left hand side for a player to run the ball up to the green.
 This adds some playability to the design for the less skilled golfer allowing them an opportunity to avoid the deep sahara bunker.

 Flossmoor C.C. - 12th - 417 yards - par 4

 The classic Herbert Tweedie design south of Chicago is a classic Alps hole.
 A good tee shot is necessary to setup the blind approach to the punchbowl green that slopes front to back.
 When firm and fast, the green that slopes away from you makes the approach extremely difficult to hit the correct distance.

 Applebrook G.C. - 3rd - 310 yards - par 4